 Stocks and Shares ISAs - Index Tracker Funds

 FTSE-100 was 6930 at end-December 1999, and had fallen to 3287 in mid-March 2003.
 It was about 6730 on mid-June and mid-October 2007 and had fallen to 3512 early-March 2009.
 It was back around 7000 during the first 6 months of 2015 and again during the final months of 2016.

 These huge variations make me cautious of equity-based savings, but ignoring equities removes the possibility of higher returns.

 The theory is that low returns go with low risk, and higher returns with higher risks; and in the long-term equities will out-perform savings accounts.

 Period 1990-1999 was exceptionally good for equities; 2000-2009 was bad for equities, we lost money in real-terms and we would have been better-off investing in Cash-ISAs; period 2010-2016 was better for equities.
 This is illustrated by the table showing outcomes for £10,000 invested at the start of the period.
 As with all examples start and end dates matter, 2000-2009 included two stock-market crashes.

 Sticking with the UK stock-market reduces currency risks.
 Using index-tracker funds spreads

 risk across many shares.
-ISAs based on index-tracker funds should have no initial charge (sometimes 5% for other funds) and
+ISAs based on index-tracker funds should have no initial charge (sometimes up to 5% for other funds) and

 annual charges which are lower than those for actively-managed funds.